Jim Carrey: Relationships

-On 23 September 1996, Carrey married his Dumb and Dumber co-star Lauren Holly; the marriage lasted less than a year.
+On September 23, 1996, Carrey married his Dumb and Dumber co-star Lauren Holly; this second marriage lasted less than a year.
 From 1999 to 2000, Carrey was engaged to his Me, Myself and Irene co-star Renée Zellweger.
-January Jones was in a relationship with Carrey in 2002.
-Carrey met model and actress Jenny McCarthy in 2005 and made their relationship public in June 2006.
-In April 2010, the two ended their relationship.
-In October 2010, McCarthy said they remained good friends.
+In 2002, he was in a relationship with January Jones.
+In 2005, Carrey met model and actress Jenny McCarthy, and he made public in June 2006 that they were in a romantic relationship.
+They ended it in April 2010, with McCarthy noting in October 2010 that they had remained good friends.
+In early 2011, Carrey was seen holding hands with America's Next Top Model contestant Anchal Joseph, leading to speculation that the two were dating.

-Carrey met Cathriona White in 2012, a makeup artist from County Tipperary, Ireland.
+In 2012, Carrey met Cathriona White, a makeup artist from County Tipperary, Ireland.
 They dated between 2012 and 2015.
-On 28 September 2015, White was found dead from a prescription drug overdose; the death was ruled a suicide by the Los Angeles County Medical Examiner.
-Carrey was a pallbearer at her funeral in Cappawhite, County Tipperary, Ireland.

-Carrey attended the Golden Globes 2019 Party with his girlfriend Ginger Gonzaga in January 2019.
+On September 28, 2015, White was found dead from a prescription drug overdose; the death was ruled a suicide by the Los Angeles County Medical Examiner.
+Carrey was a pallbearer at her funeral in Cappawhite, Ireland.
+In January 2019 when Carrey attended the Golden Globes 2019 Party, he was accompanied by his then-girlfriend Ginger Gonzaga.
 The couple split after less than a year of dating.